 What?!?
 The Playboy Mansion not in first place?
 Yeah, we know.
 Hugh Hefner’s Pleasure Palace has been the pinnacle of Bachelor Pads for over 30 years.
 With its 29 rooms, private zoo, and infamous grotto, The Playboy Mansion is a veritable shrine to the hedonist’s lifestyle.
 The place even has a separate building full of arcade games and a room that has a mattress for a floor.
 And out of all the places on this list, The Playboy Mansion is still the place where you’re most likely to bump into a big-boobed blonde coming out of the toilet.
 Square foot for square foot, it’s pretty awesome, even if it does have that old man smell now.
 Most dudes would give their left nut for the keys to the Mansion.
 But what if you could have everything the Playboy Mansion has- in the sky?

-Yes, Even better than Hugh Hefner’s jiggle shack is the Airbus A380 Flying Palace.
+Yes, Even better than Hugh Hefner’s jiggle shack is the Double-Decker Airbus A380 Flying Palace.
 Prince Al-Waleed bin Talal bin Abdul Aziz al-Saud (his buddies just call him Larry) has become the first individual in the world to purchase an Airbus A380 Double Decker airplane for personal use.
 After dropping a cool $319 mil on the plane itself, al-Saud poked through his couch and came up with another $150 million to pimp his ride Saudi Billionaire style.
 The plane has an onboard jacuzzi, a games room, a 15 seat boardroom, and a lounge with Arabian style tents and and a fibre-optic mural that mimics the view of a shifting desert.
-And just in case anyone gets any ideas, he’s putting in a missile defence system.
-The actual Flying Palace won’t be ready until 2010, but even the idea of it makes Hefner’s boob-filled jacuzzi seem lame.
-Now that’s a sweet pad.
+And just in case anyone gets any ideas, he’s putting in a missile defense system.
+This sweet pad just makes Hefner’s boob-filled jacuzzi seem lame.